 Every step can be beautiful.

-Alexandra and her partner Koen laid the Fika floors in their original shop themselves and chose to hire help to work alongside Koen while laying the herringbone floors.
+Alexandra and her partner Koen laid the Fika floors in their original shop themselves and chose to hire help to work alongside Koen while laying the herringbone wood floors.
 Quality matters when it comes to DIY and though the pattern was more intricate than their previous floor, they were able to tackle the job with a little help.

 “Herringbone is a very classic, timeless Scandinavian look,” says Alexandra.
 “With everything we carry in the store and then when designing the space, we try to make it as timeless as possible.
 The way you can do that is using quality, natural materials.”